jreisinger/docs/data/notes/sec/basics.md

 * risk is something bad that could happen
 * its level is based on its likelihood to happen and its impact

+Attack surface

+* all possible ways a system can be attacked
+* higher complexity means bigger attack surface
+* bigger attack surface means higher probability of getting in

 # Approach

 The ultimate security objectives don't change with the adaption of a new paradigm (e.g. cloud services or DevOps).
 Security teams must still focus on reducing business risk from attacks and work to get confidentiality, integrity, and availability (C.I.A.) security controls built into information systems and data.
 How those objectives are achieved will change.